Sony State of Play July 2021: how to watch the PlayStation livestream

 Sony's latest State of Play event is set to provide an extended look at Arcane Studios upcoming FPS, Deathloop, and if you want to catch all the action live as it happens, then you're in the right place.

-The State of Play event takes place on July 8 (that's today!), with Sony promising a nine-minute look at Deathloop's time-twisted world.
+The State of Play event is going on right now, with Sony promising a nine-minute look at Deathloop's time-twisted world.
 The State of Play event will also provide some updates on exciting indie and third-party titles, which means the full show will last around 30 minutes.

 Sony has stressed that today's State of Play event will not include updates on God of War: Ragnarok, Horizon Forbidden West, or PSVR 2, so keep that in mind.